 This Rotterdam attraction is an art installation that consists of 20 trees.
 These are all real trees that have been ‘recycled’ as new buildings came to take its place.
 They have been carefully placed in sea buoys filled with fresh water so they are able to survive and float in the harbour.

-Many trees were cut down as Rotterdam rebuilt itself and expanded.
+Many trees were cut down as the city rebuilt itself and expanded.
 Artist Jorge Bakker, created this thought-provoking artwork to encourage us to consider the effect we have on nature.

 20. SS Rotterdam Hotel